How To Transfer A Registration Number

 If you’ve recently purchased a private or personalised number plate, you’ll need to notify the DVLA before fixing it on to your vehicle.
-A reg transfers process will update your details, and allow you to legally drive the car with the new change of number plate.
+A vehicle transfer process will update your details, and allow you to legally drive the car with the new change of number plate.
 Registering with the DVLA requires several steps, most of which can be completed online.
-Read on to find out answers to some of the most commonly asked questions relating to regtransfers, and learn how to register your vehicle or renew a transfer certificate.
+Read on to find out answers to some of the most commonly asked questions relating to vehicle registration transfers, and learn how to register your vehicle or renew a transfer certificate.

 Buying a Private Registration Number

 The first step is to purchase the registration number plate that you want for your vehicle.
 You can buy number plates from private sellers, but just make sure that you receive either a V750 Certificate of Entitlement or the V778 Certificate of Retention when you buy your number plate so that you can register it.
 You can also buy a number plate online right here at Carreg.co.uk.
-The DVLA also hold auctions six times a year, and you can bid on private number plates by phone, online or in person.
+Search Our Database

 Removing a Registration Number From Your Vehicle

 You can’t just physically remove the number plate form your car, you must make sure that you notify the DVLA of the change of registration.
 Before you apply, there are several things that you’ll need to have to hand.
 Make sure that you have the 11-digit registration number that can be found in your vehicles V5C Registration Certificate (Logbook), plus you’ll also need a credit or debit card.
 The vehicle that you are removing the number plate from must already be registered with the DVLA, and it must have the correct tax documentation or be marked as SORN.